pythonnet/pythonnet/doc/source/python.rst

 ``sys.path``.

 .. note::
-    All dependencies of the assembly you're loading need to be findable throught PYTHONPATH (``sys.path``) as well.
+    All dependencies of the assembly you're loading need to be in a folder which is listed in PYTHONPATH (``sys.path``) as well.
 If any dependency cannot be found, you will get import errors.
-To ensure all dependencies are available, its advisable to build using ``dotnet publish -o /path/to/yourproject/bin`` or equivalent, which will store all required DLLs in the folder specified with ``-o``.
+To ensure all dependencies are available, its advisable to build using ``dotnet publish -o /path/to/yourproject/bin`` (or equivalent), which will store all required DLLs in the folder specified with ``-o``.

 You can use ``assembly.GetExportedTypes()`` to check which assembly you could not load.
 It will raise a error for files it could not find.
 If everything is found, it may print ``System.Type[]`` or a list of types:

 .. code:: python